mautrix/docs/bridges/python/setup/docker.md

    homeserver settings, appservice address, database address and bridge permissions.
 If you miss something that's required, the bridge will refuse to start and tell you what's missing.
+   * Keep in mind that `localhost` is not the correct address inside Docker (unless using `network=host` mode).
+Usually you should have the bridge and homeserver in the same Docker network, and use the container names as addresses (e.g. `http://mautrix-whatsapp:29326` and `http://synapse:8008`).
 4. Generate the appservice registration by running the container again, same command as above.
 5. Register the bridge on your homeserver (see [Registering appservices]).